yyyaohhh/tp/docs/DeveloperGuide.md

 * Check for a module's pre-requisites, and check if they are fulfilled before allowing the user to add the module.
 * Check for a module's pre-clusions, and prevent users from adding modules that are pre-clusions of each other.
 * Check for a module's co-requisites, and remind users to add modules that are co-requisites of each other and to take them concurrently.
+* Check for a module's availability of S/U options, and prevent users from inputting S/U grades to non-S/U-able modules.
+* Add support for allowing users to add a module that was failed in a previous semester to another new semester.

 * <br>